soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 ```
 (it may give a few errors and open a blank web page)

-If you **did NOT clone the starter repo**, open a terminal and run the following code which is going to create a React app for you.
+If you **did NOT clone the starter repo**, open a terminal and create a new React app:
 ```sh
 npm create-react-app authentication
 ```